CLIMAAX/crabook/crabook/CRA_steps/analysis/scenarios/toolbox.md

 **RCPs** help us understand a range of potential futures based on different assumptions of future greenhouse gas emissions.
 This trend is influenced by population growth, economic activity, socio-economic developments, land-use change and binding targets in emission reductions.
 Combinations of these assumptions lead to different levels of future greenhouse gas emissions which are used in climate models to simulate the climate response.

-RCPs are usually described in a set of four pathways that lead to different levels of ‘radiative forcing’ (the extra energy trapped in the Earth system that warms the planet) caused by humans due to the emission of greenhouse gases.
+RCPs are usually described in a set of four pathways that lead to different levels of 'radiative forcing' (the extra energy trapped in the Earth system that warms the planet) caused by humans due to the emission of greenhouse gases.
 The RCPs cover radiative forcing levels of 2.6, 4.5, 6 and 8.5 W/m² compared to the pre-industrial period by the end of the century.
 They contain relevant information such as greenhouse gas emissions, air pollutants and land use.

 - **RCP 2.6** is the low emissions scenario where we limit human-caused climate change.
 Carbon emissions reduce to near zero before the end of the century.
 - **RCP 4.5**, a medium emissions scenario, represents a future where we include measures to limit human-caused climate change.
 This scenario requires global carbon emissions to stabilize by end of the century.